 India prepares to evacuate its citizens from virus-hit Wuhan on Friday

 India was preparing to evacuate its citizens on Friday from China's Wuhan city, the epicenter of the deadly coronavirus that has killed 170 people, infected 7,711 others and spread to at least 17 countries.
-India had requested China for permission to operate two flights to bring back its nationals from worst-affected central Hubei province.
+India earlier requested China for permission to operate two flights to bring back its nationals from worst-affected central Hubei province.
+Wuhan is the provincial capital of Hubei.

-"We are preparing for air evacuation from Wuhan tomorrow in the evening," Indian Embassy in Beijing said.
-The first flight will carry those Indian nationals who are in and around Wuhan and have conveyed consent for their evacuation, it said.
+In a big relief for Indians - mostly students and professionals - stranded in Wuhan, the Indian Embassy in a note circulated through social media on Thursday said that preparations are on to evacuate them from the virus-hit region.
+"We are preparing for air evacuation from Wuhan tomorrow in the evening.
+This flight will carry those Indian nationals who are in and around Wuhan and have conveyed consent for their evacuation," the note said.

+"There will be another flight subsequently which will carry those who are from other parts of Hubei province," it added.
+The Indian government and the Indian Embassy here have been collecting requisite details of the stranded Indians and held talks with the Chinese Foreign Ministry to work out the modalities for their evacuation.

+The exact number of Indians stranded in Hubei has not yet been revealed.
+"Please note that these details are tentative and are being shared with you so that you are adequately prepared," the note said.

 China's National Health Commission said on Thursday that 7,711 confirmed cases of pneumonia caused by the novel coronavirus had been reported in 31 provincial-level regions and in the Xinjiang Production and Construction Corps by the end of Wednesday.